j-gillespie-dna/j-gillespie-dna.github.io/04-SVGs.md

 ## Visualizing SVGs

 Now that we have a list of spatially variable genes, we can look at them across our tissue sample using the Seurat `SpatialFeaturePlot`.
-Here we look at the top 10 most significantly spatially variable genes (Figure 6).
+Here we look at the top 10 most significantly spatially variable genes.

 ``` r